matteoprata/Net-MARS/README.md

                    }
 ```

-This dictionary represents the dimensions for comparison, the set of seeds,
+This dictionary represents the dimensions for comparison, the network topologies, the set of seeds,
-and the set of recovery algorithms described in [REF?].
+and the set of recovery algorithms described in the paper.
 The set of available algorithms
 is expressed in the enumeration at ```src.constants.Algorithm```.

 ```